 Next, the monitoring software collects data on the uptime and performance of the simulated actions taken by the agents.
 Then, that data is displayed in a dashboard so that engineers and I.T. teams can draw insight, identify issues, resolve problems, and make improvements based on the data.

-Users don’t visit just the homepage of a website or application, they click around, they buy things, they execute on projects, etc. So, companies need to monitor those user paths and behaviors.
+Users don’t visit just the homepage of a website or application.
+They click around, buy things, execute on projects, etc. Therefore, companies need to monitor those user paths and behaviors.

 Each of the examples above are paths that directly affect a company’s revenue.
-This illustrates the importance of synthetic monitoring and how necessary it is for keeping customer experience and transactions smooth and working.
+This illustrates the importance of active monitoring.
+It's absolutely necessary for keeping customer experience and transactions smooth and working.

-It’s important to note that these user paths seem front-facing, but they require data from many back-end sources that end users aren’t necessarily aware of like DNS servers, APIs, and CDNs.
-These hidden parts are vital to successful user journeys, and so, they must be monitored.
+It’s important to note that these user paths seem front-facing, but they require data from many back-end sources that end users aren’t necessarily aware of, like DNS servers, APIs, and CDNs.
+These hidden parts are vital to successful user journeys and so they, too, must be monitored.

 For example, let’s say you run a large retail website.
 You’ve just integrated a new third-party cart feature.
-You could use synthetic monitoring to test if the new cart feature is working seamlessly during the checkout process.
-This way, you can fix any issues before you launch the latest version of your online store with the new third-party cart feature.
+You could use active monitoring to test if the new cart feature is working seamlessly during the checkout process.
+This way, you could fix any issues before you launch the latest version of your online store with the new third-party cart feature.

-First and foremost, synthetic monitoring helps businesses get ahead of issues that could impact their users.
-Since it uses simulated users, synthetic tests can run around the clock to help companies resolve problems quickly, and often, before their users know the problems exist.
+First and foremost, active monitoring enables businesses to get ahead of issues that could impact their users.
+Since it uses simulated users, active tests can run around the clock to allow companies to resolve problems quickly, and often, before their users know the problems exist.

-Some of the key benefits of synthetic monitoring.
+Some of the key benefits of synthetic monitoring are listed below.